 Participants broaden their artistic skills, practice developing art projects for children in need of healing, learn about the human being and its imbalances and gain an understanding of the value of creative development.

-Project Cocoon is a programme in which Community Art Facilitators who want to establish (or strengthen) a community-based art organisation and want to partner with BAP.
+Project Cocoon is a programme in which Community Art Facilitators who want to establish (or strengthen) a community-based art organisation can partner with BAP.